gidesa/ocvWrapper24/README.md

 exposed to Python are also exposed in wrapper.
 The code is in general divided in two parts:
 - "generated" code, so called because it's automatically and totally generated from scripts using some annotations included in Opencv C++ headers (see https://docs.opencv.org/3.0.0/da/d49/tutorial_py_bindings_basics.html).
-This code must not be modified manually .
+This code must not be modified by hand .
-- "native" code, so called because contains base Opencv classes and also native C++ classes that are not generated from script, but are written manually.
+- "native" code, so called because contains base Opencv classes and also native C++ classes that are not generated from script, but are hand written.

 # Types of classes in Opencv